Read in: IT 🇮🇹 EN 🇺🇸

 The final test gave good results.
 The computer is very beautiful and working in all its details.

-To load the games you can use the Datassette C2N recorder and load the vintage cassettes.
+To load the games, you can use the C2N data recorder and use the boxes of the time.

-Today there is also a floppy disc emulator, which allows you to upload hundreds of games saved via a PC to a MicroSD card.
-The emulator is called SD2IEC, which connects to the serial port of the floppy disc and takes power from the datassette port.
-Emulation occurs only on the serial floppy disc and the loading of games is also quite fast.
+Today there is also a floppy disc emulator, which allows you to load hundreds of games saved via a PC on a microSD card.
+The emulator is called SD2IEC, which connects to the serial door of the floppy disc and takes nutrition from the datassete door.
+The emulation takes place only on the serial of the floppy disc and the loading of the games is also quite fast.

 There are also dating emulators, but these are slower, as the cassette player communication protocol provides for a transfer to 300 bauds, which corresponds to less than 50 bytes per second!

-I wrote about the emulator in this article.
+Of the emulator I wrote in this article.

 Documentation